BiBicreator/ICT111-TeamName-MVP/docs/idea-log.md

 An AI-powered campus chatbot that allows users to upload a photo of a campus building and instantly receive information about available services, facilities, operating hours, student clubs, and campus regulations.

 ### Possible Technology
-- HTML, CSS, JavaScript
-- AI Image Recognition API
-- Chatbot Integration
-- Cloud Database
+- HTML
-- Responsive Web Application
+- CSS
+- JS landing page with Google Form for feedback
+- Figma clickable prototype with Google Sheets validation dashboard

 ### Why This is Suitable
 The project solves a real problem experienced by students and can be developed as a web-based MVP within one semester using existing AI and web technologies.